Introduction

 Client Id | The client id supplied by the OAuth2 provider | Yes |

-Client Secret | The client secret supplied by the OAuth2 provider | Yes |
+Client Secret | The client secret supplied by the OAuth2 provider | No |

 User Id Attribute | The attribute to be used to obtain the userId.
 If no User Id endpoint is supplied, the service will look for the specified attribute in the id_token attribute of the token response.
 If a User Id endpoint is supplied, a request will be made to that endpoint and the user id will be obtained from the specified attribute. | Yes |

-User Id Endpoint | An endpoint from which to obtain the user id, found in many OAuth2 implementations | No |
+User Id Endpoint | An endpoint from which to obtain the user id, found in many OAuth2 implementations.
+Response must be in JSON format.
+If the URI for the endpoint requires an argument to use JSON, include it here. | No |

 Scope | Any scope attributes as defined by the OAuth2 provider | No |